 2006.3.5 Leveling Adjustments

 Adjust level loop misclosures that fall within given closure requirements.
-Corrections for the closing error will be prorated equally to each turning point and benchmark between the controlling monument(s) for the length of the level loop.
+Corrections for the closing error can be prorated equally or adjusted using a weighted average using survey software.
+Each turning point and benchmark between the controlling monument(s) shall be adjusted for the length of the level loop.

 2006.3.6 Deliverables